Tired of feeling guilty about your past? Read on for ways to help.

-For years, I let that guilt eat away at me and it took away a lot of the joys of being a mom.
+For years, I let that guilt eat away at me, and it took away a lot of the joys of being a mom.

-I wrote about my experiences with guilt and ultimately forgiveness in the book “Lose that Mommy Guilt” and learned from readers how incredibly common those feelings are for most moms out there.
+I wrote about my experiences with guilt and, ultimately, forgiveness in the book “Lose that Mommy Guilt” and learned from readers how incredibly common those feelings are for most moms out there.

 If it is so common, then could there be benefits to feeling guilty?

 It can teach us empathy and connection to others and allow us the ability to identify how and when we can improve.

-But what about the times when we seem to have trouble overcoming regret and getting over past mistakes and we find we are beating ourselves up over things that happened in the past?
+But what about the times when we seem to have trouble overcoming regret and getting over past mistakes, and we find we are beating ourselves up over things that happened in the past?

 Let’s take a closer look at what we can do to stop feeling guilty about past mistakes: